NiMouh/ApontamentosAAS/Perguntas.md

 ## What's the difference between Signature-base detection and Anomaly detection?

 Answer: Signature-based detection uses a database of known malware signatures to identify malicious code, while anomaly detection identifies previously unseen patterns in the data.

+## What are the common reasons for outliers in a dataset?

+Answer: Outliers can be caused by data preprocessing errors, noise, fraudulent data, or an attempt to manipulate the data.

+## What are Network Anomalies?

+Answer: Network anomalies are unusual patterns or events in network traffic that deviate from normal behavior.

+## How to detect Network Anomalies?

+Answer:  To detect network anomalies, network owners must have a concept of expected or normal behavior.
+Detection of anomalies in network behavior demands the continuous monitoring of a network for unexpected trends or events.